20ft/20ft/docs/quick.rst

     1114191353.335 INFO     Disconnecting
     1114191353.335 INFO     Container has exited and/or been destroyed: b'GyYjWRVKjYpUk6HEAB5VoP'

-The treatment of the tty in this mode is a little simplistic, and a better result can be had by running with ``--ssh 2222`` flag and then ssh'ing into the container with ``ssh -p 2222 root@localhost``.
+The treatment of the tty in this mode is a little simplistic, and a better result can be had by running with ``-s`` flag and then ssh'ing into the container with ``ssh -p 2222 root@localhost``.